Dishpit/Embr/omegalang.com/docs/language-reference/functions.md

 # Functions

-Functions are central to structuring code in Omega, allowing you to define reusable blocks of code.
+Functions are central to structuring code in Embr, allowing you to define reusable blocks of code.

-In Omega, functions are first-class citizens.
+In Embr, functions are first-class citizens.
 This means they can be treated in the same way as any other data type!

 ## Defining Functions

-In Omega, functions are defined using the `fn` keyword.
+In Embr, functions are defined using the `fn` keyword.
 This is followed by the function name, a pair of parentheses `()` indicating parameters, the function's __optional__ return type denoted with `@<type>`, and the function body enclosed in braces `{}`.

 ## Returning

-All functions in Omega have a return type.
+All functions in Embr have a return type.
 If a function doesn't return anything, then its return type is void.
 While you can specify your desired return type, it is completely optional at this time.

 ## Calling Functions